Sparks of Resistance: Gender Justice Movements Defend Democracy in Guatemala

 The fierce activism of AGIMS not only helped prevent the coup, but also secured Indigenous women a seat at the decision-making table with the newly elected government with the appointment of Esperanza Tubac, AGIMS’s General Director, to the Omduswomen Collective for the Defense of Indigenous Women.
 As AGIMS continues to hold the government accountable and push for meaningful reforms, their efforts underscore the incredible potential of supporting emerging movements in these fleeting windows of opportunity.

-AGIMS continues to engage state authorities while fostering alliances with youth and gender-based violence movements, expanding their advocacy to address the intersecting needs of their communities.
+AGIMS continues to engage state authorities while fostering alliances with youth and movements against gender-based violence, expanding their advocacy to address the intersecting needs of their communities.
 Their story exemplifies how feminist movements catalyze democratic change when have the financial resources they need.
-Guatemala’s former government reduced funding for gender-based violence programs and pushed transphobic and anti-abortion laws and norms.
+Guatemala’s former government reduced funding for gender-based violence prevention programs and pushed transphobic and anti-abortion laws and norms.
 Yet through continued resistance, feminist movements in Guatemala have built bridges with the new government, demonstrating the importance of intersectional solidarity in social movements.

 Asociación Grupo Integral de Mujeres Sanjuaneras